Sausage Lentil Soup

 There are lots of ways to customize this soup to make it your own.

-• For more tomato flavor, add 1-2 tablespoons of tomato paste into the soup when you add the garlic.
+• For more tomato flavor, add 1-2 tablespoons of tomato paste to the soup when you add the garlic.

 • For a vegetarian soup, use a vegetarian sliced sausage or crumbled meat product.